-Such was the case a few weeks ago while heading out for the San Francisco Giants game with my good friends Mike and Will.
-I collected Will (pictured on the left, before the day went sour), and we met Mike at his north Sacramento home.
-Mike would then navigate the three of us from his house to AT&T Park.
+Such was the case a few weeks ago while heading out for the San Francisco Giants game with my good friends Mark and Will.
+I collected Will (pictured on the left, before the day went sour), and we met Mark at his north Sacramento home.
+Mark would then navigate the three of us from his house to AT&T Park.
 Here’s the crux: I almost grabbed my backpack from my car before getting into his, but at the last possible second decided it would be an unnecessary encumbrance at a ballpark.
 My wallet and phone, plus a dab of sunscreen borrowed from Will, would be all I needed.

 If only the ballpark had been the only stop on our itinerary…

 We had close to a perfect time at the game.
 The Giants handily defeated the Astros, and Uribe hit one out, which was good news for my beleaguered fantasy team.
-As we headed out of the parking lot, Mike got news which fired up his dangerous enthusiasm, and his enthusiasm in full cry is a slavering beast not to be resisted by earthly measures.
+As we headed out of the parking lot, Mark got news which fired up his dangerous enthusiasm, and his enthusiasm in full cry is a slavering beast not to be resisted by earthly measures.
 (He created a bi-annual athletic competition, the Idle Time Games, purely through force of will.)
 The situation that aroused his legendary keenness that day was so jaw-droppingly lame that I could not, at first, fathom that it would be the ruin of my entire evening.
 Are you ready?
 His younger brother, Matt — an inhabitant of San Francisco and under ordinary circumstances one of the Holy Bee’s carefully chosen Favorite People — had secretly begun playing the fantasy card game Magic: The Gathering.
 Emphasis on “secretly,” because Magic is a stupid fucking game targeted at asthmatic, house-bound 12-year-olds (more on that later.)

-When he heard there was going to be a Magic tournament in the vicinity, Mike — a proud comic book collector, a former employee of a “gaming” store in Davis, etc. — could barely contain his joy, and immediately announced we were all going to participate in a few rousing rounds (as it turned out, about 5,000 rounds) with his brother and his brother’s social circle (more on them later), ignoring the daggers I was staring at him from the passenger seat.
+When he heard there was going to be a Magic tournament in the vicinity, Mark — a proud comic book collector, a former employee of a “gaming” store in Davis, etc. — could barely contain his joy, and immediately announced we were all going to participate in a few rousing rounds (as it turned out, about 5,000 rounds) with his brother and his brother’s social circle (more on them later), ignoring the daggers I was staring at him from the passenger seat.

 For those lucky souls unfamiliar with it, Magic: The Gathering is a fantasy-themed “collectible card game” devised by mathematics professor and social pariah Richard Garfield in 1993.
 The players assume the role of “planeswalkers,” or powerful wizards, and the cards feature lavishly illustrated “lands” and “spells.”
 Once you strip away the Dungeons & Dragons horseshit, all you’re really doing is trying to beat your opponent’s set of numbers with your own.
 It’s basically blackjack with monsters, and for awhile MTG was played obsessively by a certain type of maladjusted, neck-bearded professional virgin, reaching its peak of popularity about fifteen years ago.
 Evidently, it continues to be played — furtively, mind you — by a new generation.